Header image courtesy of Shutterstock

 First, start with the legs.
 Separate them at the joints, cut them open on each end, and insert the thinner lower leg into the upper section to push out the meat inside.
 Then crack open the claws and pull out the large chunks of meat hidden away.
 Once you’re done with the extremities, prise open the lined underbelly segment.
-This is also how you can tell the crab’s gender; if the segment is triangular it’s a male, if it’s circular then the crab is female.
+This is also how you can tell the crab’s gender; if the segment is triangular, it’s a male, and if it’s circular, then the crab is female.
 Open the shell to get to the rich roe and slurp away!

+Leaving the strings binding them intact, rinse the crabs well under running water.
+Put them on a dish to steam, but remember to have them belly side up to prevent any roe from escaping.
+You can also add a few perilla leaves in the water the traditional Shanghainese way to bring out the crab’s natural sweetness.
 Make your own dipping sauce simply by mixing Zhenjiang vinegar with a bit of red sugar (and a dash of soy sauce if you’re inclined to savoury tastes) and some slivers of ginger.
 As you dig in, don’t forget to take out the gills, the pillowy lungs, the vaguely triangular stomach, and the grey rubbery heart.
-These are either inedible or even ‘colder’ than the meat, so take care not to gobble it all down in your fervour.
+These are either inedible or even “colder” than the meat, so take care not to gobble it all down in your fervour.

-Old San Yang, 4 Pak Sha Road, Causeway Bay | (+852) 2890 2534
+Old Yan Sang (老三陽), 4 Pak Sha Road, Causeway Bay | (+852) 2890 2534

 Duddell’s, 3/F, Shanghai Tang Mansion, 1 Duddell Street, Central | (+852) 2525 9191